rogorido/sistercities/sistercities.md

 There is plenty of information about ggplot2 on the web, but I recommend you:

 1. the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
-The book is also available online añadir!!,
+The book is also available [online](https://github.com/hadley/ggplot2-book),
 2. for a general overview of the package you can visit the [documentation](http://docs.ggplot2.org/current/) of the package,
 3. very useful are also the webpage [Cookbook for R](http://www.cookbook-r.com/Graphs/) and  the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).